Goldstein-Berger/Temporal-Expression-Recognition-in-Legal-Transcripts/other_transcripts_full_annotated_README.md

 - Token alignment: `tokenized_text` uses simple whitespace tokenization.
 All BIOES tag lists are aligned to this tokenization — the nth tag corresponds to the nth token.
-- 8 TST sentences were not found in the full pre-culled corpus (due to sentence segmentation differences between the annotated and source files).
-In the per-transcript files these rows are appended at the end of the relevant case file.
-They have `NaN` for all full-dataset columns except `Sentence`, `Case_Name`, `Transcript_Date`, and annotation columns.
 - `UNUSED` rows (sentences in the full pre-culled corpus not selected into any split) have `NaN` for all annotation columns.
 They appear in the per-transcript files but not in `other_transcripts_annotated_only.csv`.
-- The merge script used to produce these files is included in this repository as `merge_annotations_into_full_dataset_colab.py`.